-You only have to look at the title of “CHIPS” to tell that it is a pure stinker.
+You only have to look at the title of “CHIPS” to tell that it is pure crap.
 In remaking the venerable TV series into a movie (I refuse to call it a “film” or “motion picture”), these people couldn’t even properly present the name.
 “CHIPS” is supposed to be “CHiPs” like the TV show got correctly – the CHP stands for California Highway Patrol and the lower case “i” and “s” flesh out the acronym to a word.
 After the title fiasco, it only gets worse (and most people wouldn’t notice the title mistake).
 Simply put, “CHIPS” is a bad movie; it has very little passing for what could ever be evaluated as acting; it completely tortures the story premise of the TV series along with torturing the audience; and the writing and directing are more on a level of a high school play.
 Only one real bright spot for “CHIPS:” The original “Ponch” has a brief guest spot!

 (2017; 100 minutes; rated R; directed by Dax Shepard and starring Michael Peña, Dax Shepard and Vincent D’Onofrio)

 (NOTE: I updated this review with the box office total for “CHIPS” on Jan.
 28, 2018.
 I edited the review and corrected a misspelling of Dax Shepard’s first name and fixed several typos on Aug.
 9, 2018.
 I expanded the review to update links and add some additional criticism on Jan.
 31, 2020.)